gkemmey/gray_matter/_posts/2019-08-02-stripe-beyond-the-getting-started-docs.md

 3. Add a card
 4. Remove a card

+TODO purple block
->There's actually a fifth action we want to be able to take, and thats sync.
-I mention it in passing down below when we talk about Stripe events and webhooks, but essentially syncing is just querying Stripe and making sure their customer record and updating our user record to match.
+>There's actually a fifth action we want to be able to take, and that's sync.
+I mention it in passing down below when we talk about Stripe events and webhooks, but essentially syncing is just querying Stripe and making sure their customer record matches ours and updating ours if needed.
 Anyway, it's included in the code below, because it works the same way as the other four, and if you want to know more about how it's used I'd encourage you to go look at the [repo](https://github.com/gkemmey/nutmeg).

-Let's like to start there.
+Let's start there.
 My guiding star 🌟 when writing code that I don't know what the final shape should be is to write the code I wished I had.
 In this case, I know I want to be able to write something like `Nutmeg::Stripe.subscribe(user)`.
 And that's exactly what this module is for:

 ```rb
 module Nutmeg